Panachaiki F.C.: Establishment

-The history of Panachaiki began in 1891, when Panachaikos Gymnastikos Syllogos (Pan-Achaean Gymnastic Club) was founded.
-In 1894, a rival sports club, Gymnastiki Eteria Patron (Gymnastic Company of Patras), was founded in Patras by former Panachaikos' members.
+The history of Panachaiki G.E. began on 14 June 1891, when Panachaikos Gymnastikos Syllogos (Παναχαϊκός Γυμναστικός Σύλλογος) was founded.
+In 1894, a rival sports club, Gymnastiki Etaireia Patron (Γυμναστική Εταιρεία Πατρών), was founded in Patras by former Panachaikos' members.
+It was only in 1923 that the two clubs agreed to merge, forming Panachaiki Gymnastiki Enosi.

 The football department was founded in 1899 and played its first friendly game against a team of British sailors the same year, winning 4–2.
 In 1902, Morphy established a football team and a Gymnastics Company, playing many friendly games with each other and other clubs from Patras.

 Early years

 1923–1940

 Panachaiki's first sections were founded in 1923.
 The players on the football team were athletes from the club's other departments, Italian immigrants and members of the British community of Patras.
 Due to the lack of rivals, the first games were played against the crews of foreign warships arriving in the city.

 In 1924, Panachaiki had two equivalent soccer teams, A and B, since both the Panachaikos and the Gymnastics Company had football sections.
 As a result, some players left Panachaiki and created other clubs in the following years.
 At the same time, in 1922, with the Asia Minor Catastrophe, thousands of refugees arrived in Patras, bringing with them their love of football and establishing several new clubs.
 This situation led to the secession of the associations from SEGAS and the establishment of the Hellenic Football Federation of Patras in 1927.
 In the same year, the new association founded a championship, in which Panachaiki was a leading contender, prevailing many times until 1959.
 The championship was organized by Panachaiki from 1923–24 to 1925–26.
 At that time, the Greek championship was a tournament between the champions of Athens, Piraeus and Thessaloniki, with the Hellenic Football Federation excluding provincial clubs for many years.
 Patras, due to disagreements between the clubs and disobedience to the Epirus Achaia, failed to organize a regular championship and this resulted in its exclusion from the Greek championship.

 Nevertheless, the Athenian clubs held friendly games in the city, culminating on 11 August 1945, when Panachaiki played a Greek XI at home, losing 7–1.
 In 1928, Panachaiki faced Panathinaikos, who won 4–3.
 In 1929, they played against AEK, losing 0–1, 0–2 and 0–6, while against Olympiacos they were defeated 2–5 in the same year, followed by 1–7 and 0–7 defeats in 1930 and 1934 respectively.
 The significant difference in ability was due, among other factors, to the Athens and Piraeus teams' 25 years of experience in tournament events.